KINGBROOK RURAL WATER SYSTEM, INC.

 f.
 Keeping a register of the names and post office addresses of all members to be kept up to date.

 g.
-Performing such other duties as are assigned to him by the Board of Directors.
+Performing such other duties as are assigned to the Secretary by the Board of Directors.

 Section 4.
 Treasurer.
 The Treasurer shall be responsible for:

 a.
-Custody of all funds and securities of the Corporation.
+Arranging for the custody of all funds and securities of the Corporation.

 b.
 The receipt of an issuance of receipts for all monies due and payable to the Corporation, and the deposit of all such monies in the name of the Corporation in such bank, or banks as are selected by the Board of Directors.